 - Morgan County Public Library has a searchable cemetery database for interments in Morgan County, Indiana, as well as a searchable obituary finder and probate index for Morgan County.
 The Indiana State Library Genealogy Division has a searchable statewide cemetery locator index, which provides call numbers to cemetery records in the ISL collections.

 - Morgan County History & Genealogy Association has a website featuring historical photos, cemetery records, Find-a-Grave records for Morgan County, church histories, family histories, government land sales, census records, biographies, maps, military records, migration database, ghost towns, news clippings, newsletters, archives, and other information pertaining to Morgan County, Indiana.
-Maps to Morgan County cemeteries are also available online.
 (Also visit the MCH&GA Facebook page for helpful information).

 - INGenWeb, part of the USGenWeb Project, has a site devoted to Morgan County genealogical resources.